Tulonsae/Stars/wgsn/Info.md

 Names (WGSN), consisting of an international group of astronomers, to catalog and standardize proper names for stars for the international astronomical community.
 Please see their Terms of Reference webpage (see Other Links below, under Source) for more info.
-As of August 21, 2016, the list contains 186 stars.
+As of September 15, 2016, the list contains 219 stars.

 Files
 -----